 - Vegetables like cabbage, cauliflower, or broccoli may cause gas distress.

 With all fruits, eat as part of your meal after you have had at least three bites of protein.
 Remember that the acid in citrus fruits can irritate your pouch.
-Don’t forget to avoid the membrane portion (skin) of the fruit.
+Don’t forget to avoid the fruit’s membrane portion (skin).

 - Fresh fruit, peeled with no skin